Posted on Jul 24, 2018

 What does Haute Hijab do to create a culture of sustainability?

-At Haute Hijab, our mission is to empower – so treating people well and using resources wisely is at the core of our company's identity.
+At Haute Hijab, our mission is to empower Muslim women by producing beautiful hijabs for them and supporting them in a variety of manners – so treating people well and using resources wisely is at the core of our company's identity.
 Here are some of the measures we take to make sure it stays that way:

-- We scour the market to find the perfect fabrics, and then we test them vigorously to make sure they'll last.
-Because what's the point of a cute scarf if it doesn't also feel great to wear?
+- We scour the market to find great fabrics, and then we test them vigorously to make sure they'll last.
+Because what's the point of a cute hijab if it doesn't also feel great to wear?
 Or quality construction if the materials themselves fall apart after a few washes?
+Part of the problem with “fast fashion” is that clothing becomes worn out after a few wears and washes and potentially get tossed.
+Not the case with our hijabs.

 - We source deadstock fabrics to create our hijabs.
 That gorgeous print you've been eyeing?
 It's fabric that would otherwise end up in the trash – instead, we give it new life.
-Deadstock fabrics have drawn the notice of the fashion industry in the past few years, but we've been using them since the beginning.
+Deadstock fabrics have drawn the notice of the fashion industry in the past few years, but we've been using them since Melanie first established relationships with cloth suppliers in Dubai.
 (This is also the reason that so many of our prints sell out so quickly!)

 - We work closely with our manufacturers and have their back.
+Part of ethical fashion is ethical work being done in factories and with manufacturers, meaning fair and equitable labor practices.
 We consistently check in with them and their teams to address their needs, and we have contractual agreements guaranteeing that they will provide fair pay, reasonable hours, and clean, safe working conditions to their employees.

 - We set price points that enable us to fairly compensate the individuals who create each hijab by hand, and to invest in materials that last longer, making their efforts all the more worthwhile.
 Whether it's one of our handmade Luxury Collection or our go-to everyday options, you can rest assured it's been fairly made and designed to last.

 And this is only the beginning!
-We are constantly looking for other ways to use more sustainable fabrics and improve our processes.
+We are constantly looking for other ways to use more sustainable fabrics and improve our processes because we know there are a LOT of other ways we can improve our products and business practices to meet a higher standard of ethical fashion.
+It’s a slow journey, but we’re determined to keep progressing in the right direction.

 One thing you'll continue to see more of from us is an increased emphasis on natural and eco-friendly fibers.
-From our light-as-air Essential Silk collection to our brand-new Ultimate Underscarves made with a high-tech bamboo fabric you have to touch to believe, and other beautiful sustainable fabrics in the pipeline.
+From our light-as-air Essential Silk collection to our brand-new Ultimate Underscarves made with a high-tech bamboo viscose fiber you have to touch to believe, we are working to assess all our fabrics and figure out ways to transition to more sustainable ones in the coming months.

 What we can do as consumers

 One of the biggest steps we can take as consumers when it comes to clothing is to buy less and buy better.
 As tempting as those fast fashion steals can be, how many of us have bought something cute only for it to fall apart after one wash?
+Also, we should take the time to research the companies from which we buy.
 It takes a mindset shift, but if you encourage yourself to invest in high-quality, ethically-made pieces that make you feel truly awesome, you'll never be without something to wear, and you'll know that it was made in a way that's better for the environment, for the people who made it, and ultimately for you too.

 I am *constantly* thinking about ways to continue to provide you with beautiful, comfortable, ethically made, sustainable hijabs – and I'd love to hear your ideas!
 If you ever have questions or suggestions about our production and practices, don't hesitate to drop me a line at firstname.lastname@example.org!